py4j/py4j/py4j-web/advanced_topics.rst

   >>> print(project_names)
   [u'test2', u'testplugin', u'testplugin2']

-Support for Eclipse was introduced in Py4J 0.5 and more features will be added in the future.
+Support for Eclipse was introduced in Py4J 0.5 and more features may be added in the future.